HermesNdjeng/violence_detection_project/README.md

 Run `docker build -t violence-detection-app.` to build the Docker image using the `Dockerfile`.
 (Pay attention to the period in the `docker build` command)

 Run `docker run -p 5000:5000 violence-detection-app` to run the Docker container that got generated using the `violence-detection-app` Docker image.
-(This assumes that the port in `appli.py` is set to 5000)

 Use the below command in terminal to query the Flask server to get a reply for the model file provided in this repo:
 ```